BrentIO/FireFly_Client/README.md

 ```

 ## Health and Status
-FireFly will send both solicited and unsolicited health status messages on the `clientTopic`.
+FireFly will send both solicited and unsolicited health status messages on the `client` topic.
 See MQTT Topics for more information.

 ## MQTT Topics
 ### Requests